sdynpy.core.sdynpy_data.TransferFunctionArray

 substructure_by_constraint_matrix(dofs, constraint_matrix)[source]

-Performs frequency based substructuring using the
+Performs frequency based substructuring using the supplied constraint matrix with accompanying dof list.

 Parameters

-• dofs (CoordinateArray) – Coordinates to use in the constraints
+• dofs (CoordinateArray) – Coordinates to use in the constraints.

 Raises